ayushiiagarwal/MindOps---Train-Your-Brain/README.md

-# 🧠 Scenario Trainer
+# 🧠 MindOps - Train Your Brain

-**Scenario Trainer** is a web-based platform designed to help people improve their real-life decision-making and problem-solving skills by practicing through short, realistic scenarios.
+**MindOps - Train Your Brain** is a web-based platform designed to help people improve their real-life decision-making and problem-solving skills by practicing through short, realistic scenarios.

-> Most people focus on technical skills — but what about **thinking** skills?
+> Most people focus on technical skills — but what about **non-technical** skills?
 > This project lets users explore real-world situations, make decisions, and receive meaningful feedback — all in a lightweight, intuitive interface.

 ---